 In Art.
-9.1 of the International Treaty, the Contracting Parties recognize the enormous contribution that the local and indigenous communities and farmers of all regions of the world have made and will continue to make for the conservation and development of PGRFA, which constitute the basis of food and agriculture production (Art.
+9.1 of the International Treaty, the Contracting Parties recognize the enormous contribution that the local communities and Indigenous Peoples and farmers of all regions of the world have made, and will continue to make, for the conservation and development of PGRFA, which constitute the basis of food and agricultural production (Art.
 9.1).
-Approaches that facilitate and promote farmers' income generation from the conservation and sustainable use of PGRFA could thus act as an incentive for farmers to continue and/or expand such activities.
+Approaches that facilitate and promote farmers' income generation from the conservation and sustainable use of PGRFA could therefore act as an incentive for farmers to continue and/or expand such activities.